Who's going to the sacrifice: The lamb of God or just more lambs?

 Christianity in how Europe deals with non-Christians; there are people alive

-tonight who’ll probably be dead in a few hours thanks to the British, American,
+tonight who’ll probably be dead in a few hours thanks to American, Israeli and British air raids.

 I don’t know, this part of the world (Europe) has a lot of